Welcome,

 From the Funko Vault

-Prices for #105 Mumm-Ra vary anywhere from 110 AUD to 225 AUD, depending on box conditions.
-Not bad for a bad guy!
+Prices for #1052 B-Rabbit vary anywhere from 120 to 210 AUD, depending on box conditions.

-Hobby of the Week
+Hobby of the Month

 Every week I will introduce you to a popular hobby that you will fall in love with!

 LEGO first arrived in Australia in 1962, thanks to the efforts of John Peddie, a determined sales representative from England.
 Despite initial retailer scepticism due to Australians’ preference for outdoor play, Peddie’s persistence paid off.
 Today, LEGO bricks are a beloved toy and collectible in the country, with an estimated average of 70 bricks per person – a staggering total of approximately 1.89 billion bricks nationwide!
+This highlights LEGO’s enduring appeal as a global brand and a significant collectible item in the Australian toy market.

 What an Image